Top row (L to R): Father Philip Joly, Father Aidan Lacy, Reverend Carlos Betancourt.

 You can ask for a Chaplain to visit you any time, day or night.
 During your pre-admission to the hospital, you may request a visit for the day of your surgery.
 If you are feeling down or discouraged during your hospital stay, a visit with a Chaplain might help put things in perspective.
 You might want to share in Holy Communion while you are a patient, and a Chaplain can bring it in your hospital room.
 If you have other concerns, our Chaplains are here for you.

 A Catholic Mass is held in the Old Convent Chapel on the St. Mary's campus at 12 noon Monday-Friday.
-There is a small meditation chapel on the first floor of the hospital, located near the Interfaith Elevators.
+There is a small meditation chapel on the first floor of the hospital, located near the Interfaith Elevators, that is open 24/7.